bbauska/meta-react-basics/README.md

 you improve your React skills, you will find many creative ways of using JavaScript expressions in JSX.

-Now that you have completed this reading, you have learned about a few more ways that you can use expressions in JSX.
+Now that you have completed this section (29), you have learned about a few more ways that you can use expressions in JSX.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->